-% of U.S. adults who say the following about actions people can do in everyday life to help protect the environment
+% of U.S. adults who say the following about actions people can do in everyday life to help protect the environment ways are particularly likely to take these five specific actions to protect the environment.

-It makes a big difference when people do this in everyday life
+It makes a big difference when people do this in everyday lifeThey, personally, do this in order to protect the environment

 Note: Half of respondents, selected at random, were asked to rate how much of a difference it makes when people do each of these things and half were asked whether or not they do each in order to protect the environment.
 Respondents who gave other responses or who did not give an answer to each question are not shown.
 Source: Survey conducted Oct.
 1-13, 2019.
-"U.S. Public Views on Climate and Energy"